containers/podman/docs/podman-login.1.md

 Note: You can also override the default path of the authentication file by setting the REGISTRY\_AUTH\_FILE environment variable. `export REGISTRY_AUTH_FILE=path`

+**--get-login**

+Return the logged-in user for the registry.
+Return error if no login is found.

 **--cert-dir** *path*

 Use certificates at *path* (\*.crt, \*.cert, \*.key) to connect to the registry.